 Examples of reasonable accommodations include, but are not limited to 24 CFR §8.4

-Making alterations to a CCHA apartment to make it fully accessible so it could be used by a person in a wheelchair.
+Making alterations to a HACC apartment to make it fully accessible so it could be used by a person in a wheelchair.

-Transferring a resident (at CCHA’s expense) who needs a fully accessible unit from an apartment that cannot be made accessible to an apartment that is accessible (this may require moving the resident from one property to another).
+Transferring a resident (at HACC’s expense) who needs a fully accessible unit from an apartment that cannot be made accessible to an apartment that is accessible (this may require moving the resident from one property to another).

 Widening the door of a community room or public restroom so a person in a wheelchair may use the facility.